2017 Gold Half Sovereign

 With a history dating back to 1489, the Royal Mint’s flagship 22 carat coin, the Gold Sovereign, represents a trusted constant through years of change.

-This is a brand new bullion finish coin, issued by the Royal Mint.
+This is a bullion finish gold coin, issued by the Royal Mint.
 Coins will be packaged loose for small quantities and come in Royal Mint tubes for orders of 25 and more.

 The coins are issued without expensive presentation boxes to maximize the amount of gold for your money.
 You may wish to consider the accompanying Half Sovereign coin capsules.